saintsal/saintsal.github.io/_posts/2013-11-23-the-history-of-leanstartup-and-how-to-make-sense-of-it-all.md

 <h2>Customer Development and Business Models</h2>
 In Steve Blank's first book, the 370-page <a href="http://www.amazon.co.uk/Four-Steps-Epiphany-Steven-Blank/dp/0976470705">Four Steps To The Epiphany</a>, the business model section was a vague single page.
 I'll paraphase - once you know you're solving a real customer pain, make sure your business model will make you money!
 If only it was that simple.

 Steve had yet to find a robust way to describe how to do this.
-As the momentum from the Leancamp community, brought the Lean Startup and <a href="http://businessmodelhub.com">Business Model Generation</a> communities together, Steve and Alex were drawn together as collaborators - turning into an eye-opening duo.
-Their work led to Steve's updated book <a href="http://www.amazon.com/Startup-Owners-Manual-Step---Step/dp/0984999302/ref=la_B007N71OSK_1_1?ie=UTF8&amp;qid=1354636318&amp;sr=1-1">The Startup Owners' Manual</a>, Stanford curriculum, the reworked <a href="http://startupweekend.org/2012/10/30/introducing-next/">Startup Weekend Next</a>, and more.
+As the momentum from the Leancamp community, brought the Lean Startup and <a href="http://businessmodelhub.com">Business Model Generation</a> communities together, Steve and Alex were drawn together as collaborators.

+Steve published a new book <a href="http://www.amazon.com/Startup-Owners-Manual-Step---Step/dp/0984999302/ref=la_B007N71OSK_1_1?ie=UTF8&amp;qid=1354636318&amp;sr=1-1">The Startup Owners' Manual</a>, Stanford curriculum, the reworked <a href="http://startupweekend.org/2012/10/30/introducing-next/">Startup Weekend Next</a>, and more.
 However, these programmes were frequently unsuccessful; most universities I know dropped this as their curriculum, and Startup Weekend quietly went back to the drawing board for their Next programme.

 Following this, Alex independently released his second book, [Value Proposition Design](http://www.amazon.com/Value-Proposition-Design-Customers-Strategyzer/dp/1118968050).
 It focused on creating value for customers,  pre-product/market fit, and tied that more closely to the concept of *designing* rather than *finding* a business model.
 This drew on a lot of existing tools in the startup world, and it was the first time a dedicated toolkit had been published to tackle the problem of *finding product/market fit*, which was the way Marc Andreesen, one of Eric's key influencers, had first defined the challenge that new tech companies face.

 <h2>Lean Startup and User Experience</h2>

 The User Experience (UX) Design community had also been growing in it's own right, independently of startups in general.
 UX is a natural evolution of product management, ethnography, industrial design and software usability, and has a massive arsenal of tools and techniques for understanding customer needs and designing solutions for them.

 There were two catalysts of this connection - Leancamp in London, and LUXr in San Francisco.
 Leancamp was actively connecting the UX scene to the Lean Startup world, and was steamrolling onto a colossal community mashup.
 Leancamp co-founder <a href="http://twitter.com/nickycast">Nicky Smyth</a> from BBC R&amp;D, was inviting many people from the London's design community, then and now the largest design industry in the world, to join the Lean Startup conversation.

 This was no easy feat, as the feeling at the time was that Customer Development and UX were competitive.
-UXDs would claim that they were already doing Customer Developent, and startup founders were still skeptical that anyone who called themselves a designer could be of strategic value.
+UXDs would claim that they were already doing Customer Development, and startup founders were still skeptical that anyone who called themselves a designer could be of strategic value.
 (And nobody had heard of Lean Startup.)
 The inclusive attitude of Leancamp prevailed!
 This lead to our invitation to share with the first European Agile UX retreat by <a href="http://twitter.com/johannakoll">Johanna Kollmann</a> and <a href="http://twitter.com/andersramsay">Anders Ramsay</a>.
 (I've personally found Johanna's work has since proved to be <a href="http://leanca.mp/2012/09/how-to-plan-and-make-sense-of-customer-development-using-ux-techniques-by-johannakoll/">one of the most practical bridges between UX and Customer Development.</a>)

 Meanwhile in San Francisco, <a href="http://twitter.com/clevergirl">Janice Fraser</a>, an Adaptive Path founder, got a call from an investor friend - Mitch Kapor, of Lotus 123 fame - who had a few startups that "need UX help and love this Lean Startup thing."
 Janice designed a short program for those few founders, which was the precursor to <a href="http://luxr.co">LUXr</a>, which continally produced a lot of core techniques for Lean Startup teams that are often copied.
 Whenever I find a new startupy product design consultancy, I usually find a technique they use that initially came from LUXr.
 (Sometimes they don't even realise this.)